mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

 ### Victory conditions

-A marginal victory for the Germans is exiting 30 units from Board 3.
+A marginal victory for the Germans is exiting 30 units from Board 3, whereas a marginal victory for the Russians is killing only 10 Germans.
-That's really quite a lot, and it makes one wonder exactly what rules were being played when the scenarios were written.
+That's really quite a lot for the Germans and quite few for the Russians, and it makes one wonder exactly what rules were being played when the scenarios were written.
 Certainly with the current rule set, a competent Russian player should be able to prevent nearly all the German units from exiting, other then perhaps armor which